 Additionally, students may explore the John Cabot University Study Abroad Scholarship.

 JCU has a well-developed structure to help you obtain your visa for study in Italy.
 JCU will provide the documents and explain the process required to obtain your student visa.
 Citizens of the European Union do not require a visa to study in Italy.
-Students who live in the jurisdiction of the Los Angeles consulate - Southern California (Counties of S. Luis Obispo, Kern, San Bernardino, Santa Barbara, Ventura, Los Angeles, Riverside, San Diego, Imperial Valley, Orange), Nevada, Arizona, New Mexico - will be able to participate in batch processing, where we collect your visa documents and send them on your behalf to the Los Angeles Consulate.
+Please book your visa appointment right away through your local Italian Consulate, as summer appointments book well in advance.

 Applying for the USC TTP - Rome Program

-In your application for admission please list under Education – School Name: "USC – TTP USC ID xxxxxx".
-This will allow us to fast track your application and receive the required admissions
+In your application for admission please list under Education – School Name: "USC – TTP ."
+In the ‘date enrolled from’ field please enter 8/15/2022.
+This will allow us to fast track your application and receive the required admissions documents directly from USC.

 By applying as a USC TTP-Rome student, you are giving USC permission to exchange admissions documents with JCU.
 JCU will review your admissions documents in a timely manner and inform you of your admissions status as soon as possible.

-* If you would prefer to travel with JCU staff member, please note that we will have admissions staff flying from two major American locations.
+* If you would prefer to travel with a JCU staff member, please note that we will have admissions staff flying from Los Angeles and New York City.
 Please email [email protected] for further information.

 Application Forms, Deadlines, and Contacts

 Deadlines for the “USC Trojan Transfer Plan” students are below.
 Space in the program may be limited so decisions will be made based on a rolling basis.